retrogrand/LogosOS/README.md

 > **“Given our history and contract, who am I allowed to be here?”**

+It also holds per-locality slices of the Δ-ledger:

+- a **view of past Δs** in this context,
+- corrections that *these* people have given,
+- and any local guardrails or rituals (e.g., “always show citations on risk questions”).

 ---

-### 4.2 Attunement Engine — Locality-Specific Expression
+### 5.2 Attunement Engine — Locality-Specific Expression

 The **attunement engine** sits between Kernel and world.
 Given an internal stance from φ, it decides **how that stance should sound** in this locality.